chaun14/invlogclassic-docs/references/settings.md

 `!config captchaVerificationTimeout 600`

+<a name=captchaVerificationLogEnabled></a>

+---

-## Log Enabled
+## Logs

-Whether or not verification attempts will be logged.
+Whether or not verification attempts will be logged

 Type: `Boolean`

 Default: `true`

-Reset to default: `!config captchaVerificationLogEnabled default`
+Reset to default:
+`!config captchaVerificationLogEnabled default`

 Enable: